neelsmith/greeklang/fst/notes/tour.md

 - not treating compound forms as a morphological mapping
 - not treating part of speech in traditional sense: reflects instead the analytical categories (which *are* traditional!)

+## Utilities and debugging

+### transducers

+- `rawmorph.a`
+- `rawlex.a`

+### The `utils` directory

+Presume that "fst/utils" file are used from greekutils root, so go ahead and embed references to included files in relative terms

+This contrasts with src files, which have a gradle filter expression, and are compiled to explicit path references.

+Explain this in docs.